Quickstart

 # For real hardware setup using the USRP

-# Or for RF simulations without connecting to real hardware
+# Or for RF simulations without using real hardware

 Monitor the system: